nburwell/jira-glue/README.md

 ##### Get Oauth Credentials

 To authenticate to the JIRA API via Oauth, you will need to get an access token and key from JIRA.
-You will then store these locally in the config.yml file (alternatively you can use environment variables, see below).
+You will then store these locally in the config.yml file (alternatively you can use environment variables with ERB substitution, see below).

 Oauth Token Generator: https://jira-glue.herokuapp.com/